andrezapipolo/andrezapipolo/README.md

 ## **Hi, I'm Andreza Pipolo!**
- <div style="text-align: right;">Autistic, almost graduated in Systems Analysis and Development, I am a student at the Java Academy by the multinational Atos, I was a DevOps student through the Ser + Tech bootcamp, offered by Let's Code By Ada in partnership with Nuclea, I was a student at the {Reprograma} bootcamp in back-end.
+ <div style="text-align: center;">Autistic, almost graduated in Systems Analysis and Development, I am a student at the Java Academy by the multinational Atos, I was a DevOps student through the Ser + Tech bootcamp, offered by Let's Code By Ada in partnership with Nuclea, I was a student at the {Reprograma} bootcamp in back-end.
 I am in the process of changing careers and am interested in working with software development and quality (QA).
 Feel free to create a pull request to contribute to any of my repositories.</div>

 <img align='right' src="./images/dog.gif" width="350"></h1>